TutsWiki/source/content/java/constructors.md

 4. Have the same name as that of the class
 5. Are not members of the class and hence cannot be inherited

 There are different types of constructors.
-Let’s see them one by one.
+Let's see them one by one.

 ### Non Parameterized Constructor
 It is an explicit constructor which is declared in the class and does not have any parameters passed to it.
 It is used to initialize the data members with default values.
 The code above illustrates a non parameterized constructor.